 The No Signal message means that the TV or monitor isn’t getting any input from the currently selected source.
 There are five solutions to try to fix the issue.
 You may not have to try them all.
-Just work your way down at the top of the list until you find the one that works for you.
+Just work your way down the list until you find the one that works for you.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to a flagged driver (the chipset driver or graphics driver) to automatically download the correct version of this driver, then you can manually install it (you can do this with the FREE version).